9gag-open-source/react-native-snackbar-dialog/README.md

 > SnackBar.actions.add(item)

 If there isn't any items in the Store, it will show it immediately.
-Otherwise, it will enqueue and show it accordingly when `dismiss` is triggered.
+Otherwise, it will enqueue and show it accordingly when the `dismiss` function is triggered.

 > SnackBar.actions.show(item)